Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 If you have the budget room now, speed up those monthly payments to save thousands on interest and pay off your mortgage faster.

-How much can you save by switching from monthly to accelerated bi-weekly payments?
+How much can you save by going from monthly to bi-weekly accelerated payments?
 Let's take a $500K home price with a minimum 5% down payment (a high-ratio mortgage that requires default insurance) and pair it with a 5-year fixed rate of 5.0% (and standard 25-year amortization).

 In your first 5 years, you can save over $2K, and over the life of your mortgage, you'll shave off about 3.5 years to save over $60K in interest.